Advertiser Disclosure

 Final Thoughts

-If you’re wanting to see more about an Amtrak Business class, explore our Amtrak Northeast Regional Business Class review.
+If you want to learn more about Amtrak Business class, explore our Amtrak Northeast Regional Business Class review.

 Frequently Asked Questions

-To earn Amtrak Select Executive Status, you need to earn 20,000 tier qualifying points during a calendar year – which amounts to around $10,000 of Amtrak spend.
-If you travel in Business Class or First Class, you can earn even more tier qualifying points faster, thus reducing your overall spend.
+To earn Amtrak Select Executive Status, you need to earn 20,000 tier qualifying points during a calendar year, which amounts to around $10,000 of spending with Amtrak.
+If you travel in Business Class or First Class, you can earn tier qualifying points faster, thus reducing your overall spend.

 Benefits include: